TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/CreatingPages/Index.rst

 Adding pages with the context menu
 ==================================

 #.
-Right-click any existing page and choose :guilable:`More options > 'Create
+Right-click any existing page and choose :guilabel:`More options > 'Create
-   New' Wizard" from the context menu.
+   New' Wizard` from the context menu.

    .. figure:: ../../Images/PageCreateContextMenu.png
       :alt: Creating pages with context menu
       :class: with-border

       The **New record** screen displays.